Juliette Gordon Low

 Juliette Magill Kinzie Gordon was born on October 31, 1860, in Savannah, Georgia, to father William Washington Gordon and mother Eleanor Lytle Kinzie.
 The second of six children born to the Gordons, Juliette was named for her maternal grandmother, but was quickly dubbed "Daisy," a common nickname at the time.
 Daisy's parents described their second child as "a beautiful baby" with "a sweet disposition."

 Entering infancy shortly before the Civil War, Daisy's childhood was complicated by the war efforts and her parents' conflicting views on slavery.
-Her father, a Georgia-born Southern slave owner, believed in the succession of the South from the Union, while her Northern-born mother, whose family had helped found the city of Chicago, believed in abolition.
+Her father, a Georgia-born Southern slave owner, believed in the secession of the South from the Union, while her Northern-born mother, whose family had helped found the city of Chicago, believed in abolition.
 While Daisy's father was joining the war efforts on behalf of the South, her maternal relatives were enlisting in the Northern militias.
 Daisy's mother struggled with the conflicting feelings of having loved ones on both sides of the war, and often faced wrath from angry neighbors, who didn't understand the Gordon family's divided feelings.

 As the war dragged on, Daisy's mother grew increasingly despondent about her husband's absence, and her ability to provide for the family.
 By the time Daisy was 4, the South had lost the war, and the little girl—malnourished and sickly—still had yet to truly see her father for more than a few days at a time.
 Her mother and sisters, under the protection of General William Tecumseh Sherman, moved to Illinois to stay with Daisy's maternal grandparents.